 (Cap)ital Investment: How an Artificial Turf Closure Cap Returned Louisa County’s Investment

 The County ultimately chose ClosureTurf ®, an artificial turf cap system.
-Though more expensive than a natural grass cover at the outset, ClosureTurf ® was calculated to provide a three-year payback in reduced maintenance (mowing and erosion repair).
+Though more expensive than a natural grass cover at the outset, ClosureTurf ® was calculated to provide a 3-year payback in reduced maintenance (mowing and erosion repair).
 Because the artificial turf requires less soil, there was room for an additional 45,000 cubic yards of waste in the permitted airspace, prior to closure.

 With no artificial turf closure previously permitted in Virginia, the LaBella team led not only the design, but also the permitting process, ultimately delivering both on time and on budget.
 The resulting project is warrantied for 20 years.

-Check out the video below to hear Butch Joyce and Jenny Johnson discuss the artificial turf closure project at Louisa County landfill, the first closure of its kind in Virginia.
+Butch Joyce and Jenny Johnson discuss the artificial turf closure project at Louisa County landfill, the first closure of its kind in Virginia.